RedisLabs/redislabs-docs/content/rs/clusters/monitoring/prometheus-integration.md

 - Display Redis Enterprise Software metrics alongside data from other systems

 {{<image filename="images/rs/grafana-prometheus.png" alt="Graphic showing how Prometheus and Grafana collect and display data from a Redis Enterprise Cluster.
-Prometheus scrapes metrics from the Redis Enterprise cluster, and Grafana queries those metrics for visualization.">}}{{< /image >}}
+Prometheus collects metrics from the Redis Enterprise cluster, and Grafana queries those metrics for visualization.">}}{{< /image >}}

 In each cluster, the metrics_exporter process exposes Prometheus metrics on port 8070.